ZhaoJiaxin107/UStudy/README.md

 * Register if all conditions pass

-* When registering, there is an array in the cache to store and the account information can be created.
+* When registering, there is an array in the cache to store and the account information can be created

 #### Login page

 * Get the user information array in the cache and verify whether the object exists in the array

+#### Broadcast page

+* Video display

+* Click the video list to switch to the corresponding video and set the corresponding style

+* Switch between day mode and night mode

+* Double speed playback

+* Display comments, shift between the previous page and the next page, input the number of pages, and jump to the corresponding page

+* Judge whether the user is logged in.
+If so, you can add comments.
+Otherwise, log in firs

+* Judge whether the mobile phone number and password of the local cache exist.
+If both of them exist, it will display the login and personal center; if one of them does not exist, the status will be not logged in and the login registration button will be displayed